Sandro-Kiladze/flashcard-ext/README.md

 5) Refresh the page and you will see the flashcard.
 6) If you have multiple flashcards you can navigate with the Previous and Next buttons.
 7) Press "Show Answer" to see the copied text.

+Step 5:
+1) Open camera
+2) Do a "Thumbs up gesture" if the flashcard was easy
+3) Do a "Thumbs down gesture" if the flashcard was hard.